Pythoral/ghost-client-minecraft/README.md

-# Lunar Client Sodium Hacks
+# Ghost Client LUNAR
 **DISCLAIMER: DON'T USE THIS ON SERVERS YOU DON'T HAVE PERMISSION IN, THIS IS ONLY FOR EDUCATIONAL PURPOSES.**

 ## How does it work?

 It uses the [Override](https://support.lunarclient.com/support/solutions/articles/60000752051-third-party-mods) feature from the **official lunar** launcher without anything hacky.
-It just replaces the sodium module on lunar client 1.19.3 with the **~~hacks~~ utility mods.**
+It just replaces the sodium module on lunar client 1.19.4 with the **~~hacks~~ utility mods.**

 ## How use?

-Launch the "sodium-util.jar" file and run lunar client with the sodium module!
+Launch the "sodium-69.420.jar" file and run lunar client fabric 1.19.4!

 ## How to build?